-Upgrades are a tedious process, and it is important for the backup admin to perform upgrades so that the software is the latest and greatest version with updated features.
-They need a simple and intuitive way to upgrade their instance (application) so that the instance can be up and running quickly so that the backup admin can perform other tasks.
+Upgrades are a tedious process, and it is important for the backup admin to perform upgrades so that the software running on the instance (application) is the latest and greatest version.
+They need a simple and intuitive way to upgrade their instance so that the instance can be up and running quickly and the backup admin can perform other tasks.

 - To provide the backup admin with updates of the entire upgrade process so that they can track it

 - To make the flow simple, intuitive, and informative

 - Empower the backup admin with the information they need to have a successful upgrade

 We discussed the feature with the PM, architect, and engineering team to understand the majority use cases and the technical aspects.
 Since this was an established product, we had to incorporate this upgrade feature into an already existing product flow.
 What we learned from our stakeholders was that:

 - The backup admin needs a 24-hour period to test the upgrade

 - They need to be informed about what is happening during the upgrade progress

 There were two main use cases to consider in order to upgrade:

 - If the application is running – the admin should be notified that their current processes are running and they will be stopped to perform the upgrade